neuralmaticv/noughts-and-crosses/README.md

 # 🎮 Noughts and Crosses Game

-Unbeatable Noughts and Crosses Game.
+Unbeatable Noughts and Crosses (Tic-Tac-Toe) Game.